winitzki/scall/roadmap.md

 Try various ideas about how to combine type-checking with evaluation in a single pass.

+Try various ideas about term inference / implicit parameters.

 ## Implement type refinement

 - Text strings that are non-empty or not containing a given string
 - Literal singleton types, or, more generally, types allowed to have a prescribed set of values
 - Numbers or booleans with prescribed properties (given a predicate)
-- How to implement a type that includes a proposition?
+- How to implement a type that includes a proposition with a more ergonomic syntax?

 ## Implement "late binding as in OOP" for records